Columbia University Science Honors Program: Academics

 SHP has offered courses spanning the full range of the pure and applied sciences, from organic chemistry, neuroscience and physiological psychology, to computer programming in Java and calculus in the complex plane, as well as introductions to special relativity, quantum theory, particle physics and physical cosmology.

 Instructors for the program have included Nobel Prize in Physics winners Polykarp Kusch and Tsung Dao Lee as well as cultural anthropologist Margaret Mead.

 Administration

 Classes are held each Saturday throughout the academic year, from September through May at Pupin Hall, Havemeyer Hall and Mudd Hall on Columbia's Morningside Heights campus.
 There were previously no tuition charges for the program; however, beginning in the 2022–2023 school year, a fee of $300 per semester was implemented.
 Tuition will increase to $350 per semester beginning in Fall 2025.
-Students must provide their own transportation expenses to and from campus.
+Students must provide their own transportation to and from campus.
 Tuition waivers are available for students facing financial hardship.
 The program receives funding from the university, and donations from corporations and foundations, as well individual donations from students.